asyard/asy-tests/asy-test-configserver/README.md

 ```java
 @EnableConfigServer
 ```
 annotation to our main class.
 Then we need to determine config property location.
-In this example classpath is used insted of file system or git repo.
+In this example file system is used.

 ```java
 spring.cloud.config.server.native.search-locations=...